kartverket/skiperator/README.md

     path: ..
   # Resource limits to apply to the deployment.
 It's common to set these to
   # prevent the app from swelling in resource usage and consuming all the
   # resources of other apps on the cluster.
+Only some resources are required.
   resources:
     # Limits set the maximum the app is allowed to use.
 Exceeting this will
     # make kubernetes kill the app and restart it.